-THIS NOTICE DESRCIBES HOW YOUR PROTECTED HEALTH INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
-PLEASE READ IT CAREFULLY.
+THIS NOTICE OF PRIVACY PRACTICES DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
+PLEASE REVIEW IT CAREFULLY.

-This Notice describes the obligations of the Department for Employee Insurance (DEI) and your legal rights regarding your Protected Health Information (PHI) under the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
-Among other things, this Notice describes how your PHI may be used or disclosed to carry out treatment, payment, or health care operations, or for any other purposes that are permitted or required by law.
-This is a summary of DEI's Notice of Privacy Practices.
-For a complete Notice, please go to our web site at www.kehp.ky.gov or call our Member Services Branch at 888-581-8834.
+This Notice of Privacy Practices (the "Notice") describes the legal obligations of Commonwealth of Kentucky, Personnel Cabinet, Department of Employee Insurance's Kentucky Employees' Health Plan (KEHP) (the "Plan") and your legal rights regarding your protected health information held by the Plan under the Health Insurance Portability and Accountability Act of 1996 ("HIPAA").
+Among other things, this Notice describes how your protected health information may be used or disclosed to carry out treatment, payment, or Healthcare operations, or for any other purposes that are permitted or required by law.